West Side Children FAQ

 What is the appropriate age for me to start bringing my child to Redeemer's nursery?

-We welcome children at any age, but recommend that they are about two months old and have begun receiving immunizations prior to being dropped off.
-We have noticed that children who are dropped off prior to eight months old are much less likely to experience separation anxiety.
+We welcome children at any age but recommend that they are about two months old and have begun receiving immunizations prior to being dropped off.
+Also, we have noticed that children who are dropped off prior to eight months old are much less likely to experience separation anxiety.